oroinc/documentation/backend/api/batch-api.rst

 Storage Configuration
 ---------------------

-The |KnpGaufretteBundle| is used to configure storages for source data files of Batch API requests and all files that are created when processing asynchronous batch operations (e.g. chunk files, error files, etc.).
+The |KnpGaufretteBundle| is used to configure storages for source data files of Batch API requests and all files created when processing asynchronous batch operations (e.g., chunk files, error files, etc.).

 Here is the default configuration of these storages: